finbourne/lusid-sdk-js/sdk/docs/InstrumentsApi.md

 var opts = {
   'asAt': new Date("2013-10-20T19:20:30+01:00"), // Date | Optional.
 The AsAt time 'effectiveAt': new Date("2013-10-20T19:20:30+01:00"), // Date | Optional.
+The effective date of the query 'page': "page_example", // String | Optional.
+The pagination token to continue listing instruments.
+This value is returned from a previous call to ListInstruments.
+If this is set, then the sortBy, filter, effectiveAt, and asAt fields must not have changed.
+Also, if set, a start value cannot be set.
-The effective date of the query 'sortBy': ["null"], // [String] | Optional.
+  'sortBy': ["null"], // [String] | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName
   'start': 56, // Number | Optional.
 When paginating, skip this number of results 'limit': 56, // Number | Optional.
 When paginating, limit the number of returned results to this many